This 5-minute video clip is part 6 of the video about working with an embodied mindful pause in therapy. See transcript below the video.

 I mentioned some of them, I mentioned the “get a grip” part… Also: For instance, you notice that a given client might be dealing with anger; and you notice that there is something about the way they are squeezing.
 Maybe they’re squeezing more, maybe it’s not just in the squeezing, but as they squeeze you notice there’s something happening in their eyes, there’s something happening in their jaw, something happening in the shoulder… And at that moment, you are literally dealing with embodied experience.

 But whatever form it takes, whether you are simply noticing it for yourself, or exploring it further with a client, I think it’s helpful to think that, at these moments, you are dealing, and the client is dealing, with embodied experience.
-And it is good to know that actually the physicality of having the ball in the hand during that moment is providing a vehicle to make it a little bit more visible in the room.
+And it is good to know that actually, the physicality of having the ball in the hand during that moment is providing a vehicle to make it a little bit more visible in the room.
 It gives you a gateway to explore it further if you want to.
 But, at the very least, to introduce that dimension that emotions are not abstract things, disembodied.
 To be aware of that relationship.
-To be aware of how connected feelings, sensations, emotions are to actions.
+To be aware of how connected feelings, sensations, and emotions are to actions.
 If just that, it would be good enough to justify paying attention to embodied emotion.